 (c) becomes a member of the National Assembly, a member of a provincial legislature, a full-time member of a municipal council or a permanent delegate to the National Council of Provinces.

-Conditions of appointment of members of Advisory Committee

-62. The provisions relating to the conditions of appointment of members of the Commission as referred to in section 54(1)(a) and (c) and (2), apply, with the necessary changes, to members of the Advisory Committee.
+62.

 Conditions of appointment of members of Commission